f5devcentral/f5-agility-labs-containers/docs/class2/module2/lab1.rst

       oc create serviceaccount k8s-bigip-ctlr -n kube-system
       oc create clusterrolebinding k8s-bigip-ctlr-clusteradmin --clusterrole=cluster-admin --serviceaccount=kube-system:k8s-bigip-ctlr

 #.
-Now that we have added a HostSubnet for BIG-IP1 we can launch the CIS
+Now that we have added a HostSubnet for bigip we can launch the CIS
    deployment.
 It will start the f5-k8s-controller container on one of the worker nodes.